praslko/ethereumproject/README.md

 #### Title: Contract Owner - Resume Contract
 #### Description:
 	Login as Contract Owner.
-Click Resume Contract button and bring contract to resumed state to allow issuance, execution of bounties and to allow contract owner to withdraw contract balance
+Click Resume Contract button and bring contract to resumed state to allow issuance, submit work submission of bounties and to allow contract owner to withdraw contract balance

 #### Acceptance Criteria:
 	When contract owner is logged in, clicking Resume Contract Button & refreshing  the page displays message that contract is Not Stopped.
-Thereafter attempts by other users to issue bounty,execute bounty are successful and attempt by contract owner to withdraw contract balance succeeds.
+Thereafter attempts by other users to issue bounty, submit work submissions to bounty are successful and attempt by contract owner to withdraw contract balance succeeds.
 Button Resume Contract in GUI becomes disabled.
 Remaining other controls beccome enabled as all other operations allowed in Not Stopped state

 ### Story 03